 After weighing the shopping considerations outlined above, we selected eight of the industry’s best backpack blowers.
 Whether you maintain a large or small property, if you need more power or less noise, you’ll find just the right fit on this list.

-The Husqvarna 360BT provides ample power and air-moving ability to clean up large properties.
-The 65.6 cc, 2-cylinder X-torque engine pushes 631 CFM at 232 MPH for heavy-duty cleaning ability.
+The Husqvarna provides ample power and air-moving ability for cleaning up medium and large properties.
+The 65.6 cc, 2-cylinder X-torque engine pushes 631 CFM at 232 MPH, providing for heavy-duty cleaning ability.
 The blower weighs 23.2 pounds.

 An offset handle makes the blow force easier to control by preventing the arm from being pulled downward, reducing operator fatigue.
 The contoured and fully adjustable shoulder straps and waist strap allow the operator to customize the fit for greater comfort and balance.